VincentKetelaars/rss-torrent-reader/README.md

 - Handlers that directly interact with Bittorrent programs to start downloads.
 - Handlers for other communication methods than email
+- Allow for multiple seasons / episode in one torrent"

 ### INSTALL